Sivome/Sivome.github.io/_posts/2019-09-05-Single-cell-genomics.md

 ![png](Hist.png)

 From the above distribution, there seems to be markers that are 4X different.
-Ideally, anything above avg_logFC > 0.25 or avg_logFC < 0.25 can be used.
-For the blog purposes, I picked a very high avg_logFC to show the genes that are critical in classifying.
+Ideally, anything above avg_logFC > 0.25 or avg_logFC < -0.25 can be used.
+For the blog purposes, I picked a high threshold avg_logFC to show the genes that are critical in classifying bladder and bone-marrow samples.

 ```r
 # For now, I used only the avg_LogFC values since there are significantly up- and down- regulated genes.